Chemmart Fluoxetine Capsules

 Other medicines not listed above may also interact with fluoxetine.

 Do not start taking other medicines for depression without talking to your doctor first.
 Do this even if you have already stopped taking fluoxetine.
 Monoamine oxidase inhibitors (MAOIs), which are other medicines used for depression, may interfere with fluoxetine.
-You should not start at MAOI for at least 5 weeks after stopping fluoxetine.
+You should not start at MAOI for at least 5 weeks after s

 How to take this medicine